JMace88/personal-website-pt2/README.md

 -About Me
 -Portfolio

-Credit to a tutorial from Kevin Powell in creating popout image on the home page.
+Credit to a tutorial from Kevin Powell on youtube for help creating popout image on the home page.
+Credit to Frederic R. (https://codepen.io/fredericrous) on codepen for help creating the photo carousel on the about page.